readthedocs/readthedocs.org/docs/privacy.rst

 Public
 ~~~~~~

 This is the easiest and most obvious.
 It is also the default.
 It means that everything is available to be seen by everyone.

 Protected
 ~~~~~~~~~

-Protected means that your object won't show up in Listing Pages, but Detail pages still still work.
+Protected means that your object won't show up in Listing Pages, but Detail pages still work.
 For example, a Project that is Protected will not show on the homepage Recently Updated list, however, if you link directly to the project, you will get a 200 and the page will display.

 Protected Versions are similar, they won't show up in your version listings, but will be available once linked to.

 Private